Spiderly LogoSPIDERLY

 How does Spiderly compare to the ABP Framework?

 In most scenarios, Spiderly is the better choice—especially if you're building a typical business or admin-style app with .NET and Angular.
-It's much simpler to set up, requires less boilerplate, and is completely free under the MIT license.
+It's much simpler to set up, requires less boilerplate, under the MIT license.
 You get full CRUD, API, Angular UI, validation, mapping, and even DTOs generated automatically from your EF Core model.

 Feature Spiderly ABP Framework